Manu’s Menu

 Instructions

-1. Dissolve the yeast and honey in the water.
-Mix well and let it activate for 5 minutes or until frothy.
+• Dissolve the yeast and honey in the lukewarm water.
+Mix well and let it sit for 5 minutes or until frothy.

-2. In the bowl of an electric mixer fitted with the whisk attachment, add ¾ of the flour and salt.
-Mix and add the yeast and water mixture.
+• In the bowl of an electric mixer fitted with the whisk attachment, add ¾ of the flour and the salt.
+Mix briefly, then pour in the yeast and water mixture.

-3. Whisk well, then add the remaining flour and whisk until just combined (you can do all the whisking by hand as well, without using an electric mixer).
+• Whisk well, then add the remaining flour and whisk until just combined.

-4. Cover and let it sit in a warm place for 1 hour or until doubled in size.
+• Cover and let the dough rise in a warm place for 1 hour or until doubled in size.

-5. Sprinkle a little water on the bench top.
-Place 4 pieces of plastic wrap on the wet bench top and sprinkle some flour onto them.
+• Sprinkle a little water on the benchtop or work surface.
+Place 4 pieces of plastic wrap on the wet surface and dust them lightly with flour.

-8. Pick up one piece of plastic wrap and flip it over a baking tray lined with baking paper to drop a ciabatta so that the side covered in flour faces upwards.
+• Pick up one piece of plastic wrap and flip it onto a baking tray lined with baking paper, leaving the floured side facing upwards.

-9. Bake in a pre-heated oven at 200°C – 390°F for 30 – 35 minutes.
-Put a small pot of hot water in the oven to maintain a high level of humidity for the first 15 minutes, then remove it and bake for the remaining 15 – 20 minutes.
+• Bake in a preheated oven at 200°C – 390°F for 30–35 minutes.
+Place a small pot of hot water in the oven for the first 15 minutes to create humidity.
+Remove it and continue baking for the remaining 15–20 minutes.

-10. When ready, remove it from the oven and let it cool down on a wire rack.
+• Remove the ciabatta from the oven and let it cool on a wire rack.

 Filed Under: Baking, Bread, Italian, Mediterranean, Regional Italian Dishes, Vegetarian Tagged With: baking, bread, ciabatta, DIY, easy, Italian, no knead, quick